Phase transition for accessibility percolation on hypercubes: Introduction

 \section{Introduction}

-For $N\in \mathbb N$, let $H_N= \{0,1\}^N$ be a hypercube where two vertices are neighboring each other if their Hamming distance is precisely 1.
-Let $\{X_v: v\in H_N\}$ be i.i.d.\ random variables uniformly in [0, 1].
-For $\bm{u}, \bm{w}\in H_N$, we say that $\bm{w}$ is accessible from $\bm{u}$ if there exists a path in $H_N$ started at $\bm{u}$ and ended at $\bm{w}$ such that the associated random variables ($X_v$'s) are increasing along the path.
-For a typical choice of $\bm{u}$ and $\bm{w}$, the accessible probability is uniformly bounded away from 0 and 1, due to the fluctuation of $X_{\bm {u}}$ and $X_{\bm {v}}$.
-In this paper, however, we show that the conditional accessible probability given that $X({\bm{u}})=a$ and $X({\bm{w}})=b$ ($0\leq a<b\leq 1$) admits a sharp phase transition.
-By symmetry, the conditional accessible probability with fixed $a$ and $b$ depends only on the Hamming distance between $\bm{u}$ and $\bm{v}$.
-Therefore, we fix $0<\beta \leq 1$ and without loss of generality consider the case when $\bm{u}=(0,0,\cdots,0)$, $\bm{w}=(1,1,\cdots,1,0,0,\cdots,0)$ (here the number of 1's in $\bm w$ is $[\beta N]$).
-Furthermore, since subtracting $a$ from all $X_v$'s does not change the accessibility between any pairs, we can assume without loss of generality that $a = 0$ and $x = b-a$.
+For $N\in \mathbb N$, let $H_N= \{0,1\}^N$ be a hypercube where two vertices are connected by an \emph{undirected} edge if their Hamming distance, i.e. the number of coordinates at which they differ, is precisely 1.
+Let $\{X_v: v\in H_N\}$ be i.i.d.\ random variables uniformly distributed in $[0,1]$.
+We say that a path in $H_N$ is accessible if the associated random variables $X_v$'s are increasing along the path.
+For $u, w\in H_N$, we say that $w$ is accessible from $u$ if there exists at least one accessible path from $u$ to $w$.
+In this paper, we show that the conditional accessible probability (from $u$ to $w$) given that $X_{u}=a$ and $X_{w}=b$ ($0\leq a<b\leq 1$) admits a sharp phase transition, in a sense made precise in Theorem \ref{thm-main} below.
+By symmetry, the conditional accessible probability with fixed $a$ and $b$ depends only on the Hamming distance between $u$ and $w$.
+Therefore, we fix $0<\beta \leq 1$ and without loss of generality consider the case when $u=(0,0,\cdots,0)$ and $w=(1,1,\cdots,1,0,0,\cdots,0)$ (here the number of 1's in $w$ is $[\beta N]$).
+Furthermore, since subtracting $a$ from all $X_v$'s does not change the accessibility from $u$ to $w$, we can also assume without loss of generality that $a = 0$ and $b = x$ (where $x$ may depend on $N$).
 Our main result is summarized in the following theorem.